Skip to main content

 Technical Analysis

-CVE-2025-61949 is a stored cross-site scripting (XSS) vulnerability identified in LogStare Collector (for Windows) versions 2.4.1 and earlier.
-The vulnerability resides in the UserManagement module, where user-supplied information is insufficiently sanitized before being stored and later rendered in the web-based management interface.
-When an attacker crafts malicious user information containing executable script code and stores it in the system, any administrator or user who logs into the management page and views this data will have the script executed in their browser context.
-This can lead to unauthorized actions such as session hijacking, credential theft, or manipulation of the management interface.
-The vulnerability requires the attacker to have privileges to input user data (authenticated access) and the victim to interact by logging into the management console.
-The CVSS 3.0 vector (AV:N/AC:L/PR:L/UI:R/S:C/C:L/I:L/A:N) indicates network attack vector, low attack complexity, privileges required, user interaction required, scope changed, and low impact on confidentiality and integrity, with no impact on availability.
-No public exploits have been reported to date, but the vulnerability poses a risk in environments where multiple administrators access the system.
-The vulnerability highlights the importance of input validation and output encoding in web applications, especially in administrative interfaces managing critical infrastructure components like log collectors.
+CVE-2025-61949 is a stored cross-site scripting (XSS) vulnerability identified in LogStare Collector (for Windows), specifically affecting versions 2.4.1 and earlier.
+The vulnerability resides in the UserManagement functionality, where user-supplied information is insufficiently sanitized before being stored and later rendered in the web-based management interface.
+When an attacker crafts malicious input and stores it as user information, this payload executes as arbitrary JavaScript in the browser of any user who logs into the management page and views the affected content.
+This type of stored XSS can lead to session hijacking, credential theft, or unauthorized actions performed with the victim’s privileges within the management console.
+The attack vector is network-based, but exploitation requires the attacker to have at least low privileges (authenticated user) and the victim to interact by logging into the interface.
+The vulnerability affects confidentiality and integrity but does not directly impact availability.
+The CVSS 3.0 score of 5.4 reflects these factors, indicating medium severity.
+No public exploits or active exploitation have been reported to date.
+The vulnerability highlights the importance of input validation and output encoding in web applications, especially those managing critical logging infrastructure.
+LogStare Collector is used in environments requiring centralized log collection and analysis, making the management interface a sensitive target.
+The vulnerability’s scope is limited to users with access to the management interface, but the potential impact on security posture is significant if exploited.

 Potential Impact